 So if you are passionate about books and have a knack for research, you can find a career as a librarian and assist academicians, scholars, and students find the best books for their research.

-This is another suitable career for the sensitive people.
-A psychologist treats the psychological disorders of people and heals their mental distress with counseling sessions.
+This is another suitable career for sensitive people.
+A psychologist treats the psychological disorders of people and heals their mental distress with counselling sessions.
 To become a psychologist, you need to have a degree in psychology.
-In addition, you need to demonstrate your patience and listening skills to treat the people suffering from mental disorders.
+In addition, you need to demonstrate your patience and listening skills to treat people suffering from mental disorders.

 3. Special Education Teacher